How to Read Your Social Security Statement (And What Actually Matters)

 The earnings history section is where errors live.
 Each year shown should match your W-2 or self-employment income from that year.
 Errors reduce your calculated PIA and can be corrected by contacting the SSA with documentation.

-Common Misreadings and How to Avoid Them
+What Are the Most Common Misreadings — and How Do You Avoid Them?

 Three misreadings come up repeatedly: